johannlilly/johannlilly/README.md

 ## 👨‍💻 The latest about me

-- 🔭 I’m splitting between advanced statistical analysis for Data Science and vanilla JavaScript, ES6+, TypeScript, and React
+- 🔭 I’m learning advanced statistical analysis for Data Science
 - 🌱 I’m currently learning JavaScript and WebAssembly engines and compilers
 - 🏫 I'm studying Mathematics for Machine Learning including vector and multivariable calculus
 - 👯 I’m looking to collaborate on WebAssembly projects with Rust
 - 🤔 I’m looking for help with Rust
 - 💬 Ask me about JavaScript education resources
 - 📫 How to reach me: [my LinkedIn profile](https://linkedin.com/in/johannlilly)
-- ⚡ Fun fact: I serve in the Army National Guard in the Infantry
+- ⚡ Fun fact: I serve in the Army National Guard as an intelligence advisor

 <!--
 **johannlilly/johannlilly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.